elastic/terraform-provider-ec/docs/resources/ec_deployment.md

 * `apm` (Optional) APM instance definition, can only be specified once.
 * `enterprise_search` (Optional) Enterprise Search server definition, can only be specified once.
 For multi-node Enterprise Search deployments, use multiple `topology` blocks.
 * `traffic_filter` (Optional) Traffic Filters to apply to the deployment as a list of traffic filter rule identifiers.
+* `observability` (Optional) Observability settings.
+Ship logs and metrics to a dedicated deployment.

 ### Resources